CodedPraveen/How-to-use-Git-and-Github/readme.md

 # 2. Fork (Rough Copy)
-Go to Github and search what we want to copy and when you go on search repository than click on fork and you make it. copy !
+Go to Github and search what we want to copy and when you go on search Repository than click on fork and you make it. copy !
 ```
 Bye Bye

 ```